-Older, more experienced welders are able to work easier and quicker.
+Older, more experienced welders are able to work easier and quicker with the use of positioners.
 This can help to keep them in the workforce longer.

-Work Conditions Improvement Case Example.
-Chesapeake Yachts, located in Chesapeake, Va., installed a weld positioner and backbone fixture in 2017 for welding boat hulls (see Figure 2).
+Work Conditions Improvement.
+Chesapeake Yachts, located in Chesapeake, Virginia, installed a weld positioner and backbone fixture in 2017 for welding boat hulls (see Figure 2).
 The boat hulls can be over 70 feet long and 16 ft. wide, making for a very large piece to build and handle.

 The positioner enabled the employees to work longer hours comfortably.
 The typical workday was extended by two to three hours because the welders weren’t as tired and sore from climbing up and down ladders and using floor creepers to weld under the weldment.
 As a bonus, the first time Chesapeake Yachts used the positioner on a weldment, it saved 3,000 labor hours.

 2. How Do Positioners Increase Throughput?

 Less Time Wasted.
 Not only do positioners keep welders safe while performing welds manually or with integrated assistance, but they do so without slowing production rates or increasing costs.
 In fact, positioners increase productivity because they remove wasted time.